nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/CH1_TERMINAL_BASICS.md

 # Chapter 1: Terminal Basics
+#terminal

 Becoming comfortable with your terminal will make you a master of the computer.